telawaabdalmohsin-hub/python-learning-projects/README.md

 # word Sorter (python)
 This a begginer Python ptojrct.
-The program takes a list of words from the user and sorts them alphaetically.
+The program takes a list of words from the user and sorts them alphabtically.

 Skills used :
 - Python lists